Chocolate Birthday Cake

 One of Hannah’s favorite things to do right now is to watch her big brother and sister play.
 I think she’d be on the move and getting their toys if she could!
 This week she started grabbing at her toys that hang from her playmat, and she can hold onto her Sophie giraffe and get it into her mouth all by herself now.
 It’s amazing how fast babies grow and learn at this age.

 When it comes to birthday cake, do you go for chocolate or vanilla?
-My absolute favorite cake is this Fluffy Vanilla Cake with Whipped Vanilla Bean Frosting.
+My absolute favorite cake is this vanilla cake.
 Seriously, it’s insanely good.
 But when I’m in the mood for chocolate, this Chocolate Birthday Cake is just the thing.

 The original recipe called for making a two layer cake, but I adapted it to make three layers because you’ve got to go big with a birthday cake, right?
 Plus, I have a really big family so we needed all 16 servings that the triple layer cake provides.